idlesign/django-sitemessage/docs/source/toolbox.rst

     from sitemessage.toolbox import send_scheduled_messages

     # Note that this might eventually raise UnknownMessengerError, UnknownMessageTypeError exceptions.
     send_scheduled_messages()

-    # Or if do not want some exceptions to be raised (that way scheduled messages
+    # Or if you do not want sitemessage exceptions to be raised (that way scheduled messages
     # with unknown message types or for which messengers are not configured won't be sent):
     send_scheduled_messages(ignore_unknown_messengers=True, ignore_unknown_message_types=True)

-    # To send only message with a certain priority use `priority` argument.
+    # To send only messages of a certain priority use `priority` argument.
     send_scheduled_messages(priority=10)